Internet DRAFT - draft-hajjeh-tls-identity-protection

 If the server selects one of the cipher suites defined in this

-document, the client MUST symmetrically encrypt the Certificate and
+document, the client MUST symmetrically encrypt and integrity-protect

 The encryption and MAC algorithms are determined by the cipher_suite